inseo-oh/yw/README.md

 Everything is in WIP and very early stage.
 For now, this repo is mostly for backing up my source code.

-There are also some "tools" at the root of repo(directories that don't have lib~ suffix), but they were made for experimenting, and will likely get removed in the future (including `libhtml/tools.go`, which is where the actual logic lives for many of these tools).
+There are also some "tools" at the root of repo(directories that don't have lib~ suffix), but they were made for experimenting, and will likely get removed in the future.

 ## Copyright